Share the article

 1940 – 1962: The golden era of antibiotics.
 Most of the antibiotic classes we use as medicines today were discovered and introduced to the market.
 Each class typically contains several antibiotics that have been discovered over time or are modified versions of previous types.
 There are for example numerous β-lactams (pronounced beta-lactams) such as different penicillins and cephalosporins.

 Figure 1.
 History of antibiotic development.
-The name of the different classes of antibiotics and the year they were discovered are shown on the timeline.
+The timeline shows when different antibiotic classes were discovered.

 Lack of new antibiotics

 Today, there are very few novel antibiotics under development.
-At the same time antibiotic resistant bacteria that survives antibiotic treatment are becoming more and more common, making available antibiotics ineffective.
-Thus, we are inevitably facing a major health problem.
-Read more about the problems with antibiotic discovery and development under How did we end up here? – Few antibiotics under development.
+At the same time, antibiotic resistant bacteria are becoming more and more common, making available antibiotics ineffective.
+Thus, we are now facing a major health problem.
+Read more about the problems with antibiotic discovery and development in How did we end up here? – Few antibiotics under development.

 Selected Resources